 Once part of the Tyntesfield Estate, Prior’s Wood is home to streams, plantations and ancient woodland.
 In spring, the bluebell displays are one of the best in the West Country.

-Image - bluebells, credit Angharad Paull
+Image - Bluebells in Prior's Wood, credit Angharad Paull

 13. River Avon Trail